 - Season the steak chunks with salt and black pepper.
 Set aside.

-- Heat olive oil in large cast iron pan until very hot.
+- Heat the oil in large cast iron pan until very hot.
 (The beef should sizzle immediately when it hits the pan.)

 - Add lettuce to plates, top with beef, peppers and onion, drizzle with dressing, then sprinkle with cheese and Dorito chips.
 Serve immediately.